 Estimating future voter preferences

 We model the evolution of the preferences as Gaussian processes.
 The details of this part of the analysis are quite advanced, however.
-I haven’t introduced all the mathematical machinery necessary for explaining them in my previous posts, so I’m going to write another post dedicated specifically to the technicalities of our analysis.
 For now, what you need to know is that our model is capable of detecting trends in the poll results and uses them to estimate candidate preferences in future time points.

 We use the state demographic data to transfer information between states.
 We use the following information (per state) to calculate a similarity matrix between all states: